Skip to Content

 1. Airplane mode + WiFi.

-If you’re super prepared and organized before flying to Germany, and leaving your hotel each day, and if you can make phone calls through Facetime, Skype, social media, or another service, you can probably get away with switching your phone to airplane mode and simply using WiFi at your hotel and here and there around the city.
+If you’re super prepared and organized before flying to Germany (and each day before leaving your hotel), and if you can make phone calls through Facetime, Skype, WhatsApp or other social media or service, you can probably get away with switching your phone to airplane mode and simply using WiFi at your hotel and here and there around the city.

 2. International plan through your cell phone company.

-Depending on your provider, you can often pay a little extra to use your phone in Germany.
-Usually you can pay only for the days you turn off airplane mode.
+Depending on your provider, you can often pay an extra fee to use your phone while in Germany.
+The choice is often between paying per day or for a month for each phone you want connected while abroad.

-This option gives you consistant access to data, texting, and phone all over Germany, which means you can use Google maps, text or call family at home, check museum opening times while out and about, and more.
+This option gives you consistant access to data, texting, and phone all over Germany, which means you can use Google maps, text or call family at home, check museum opening times while out and about, access train tickets, and more.

-The benefits are that it’s likely much cheaper than using your home cell service abroad and you won’t get stuck without an internet connection or ability to text or make calls on your phone.
+The benefits of using a pre-paid SIM card are that it’s likely much cheaper than using your home cell service abroad and you won’t get stuck without an internet connection or ability to text or make calls on your phone.
 You don’t need to get a new phone, and can even get unlimited data for the time you’re in Germany without a long-term mobile phone contract.
-The downside is that you have to sign up for a SIM card when you arrive in Germany.

-If you’re not sure which mobile internet option you want to use on your trip, join our Germany Travel Planning Facebook group (it’s free to join) so you can hear from us and other travelers about our experiences and recommendations!
+If you’re not sure which mobile internet option you want to use on your trip, join our Germany Travel Planning Facebook group (it’s free to join) so you can hear from us and other travelers about our/their experiences and recommendations.
+There have been several conversations about this topic!

 And, by the way, the German word for cell phone is “Handy” – das Handy (the cell phone) or ein Handy (a cell phone).
 Yes, really!